codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ✅ Set up your screen to fetch data from **from your GraphQL API**
 ✅ Integrate with typed form state management hooks for **your data resolver args schemas**

-### Conventions for universal routing
+### Recommended universal route conventions

-- Add screens under `screens/` folder in your feature or package workspace
+- Add screens under `screens/` folders in your feature or package workspaces
 - Configure screens to hook into a GraphQL query by using `createDataBridge` to extend the resolver `DataBridge`
-- Call `useAetherRoute(props, screenConfig)` to merge props with data fetching for typed component data
+- Call `useAetherRoute(props, screenConfig)` to merge component props with data fetching for typed component data
-- Add routes just once under `routes/` folder in your feature or package workspace
+- Add routes just once under `routes/` folders in your feature or package workspaces
-- Make sure your `route.ts` file uses `<AetherPage>` to wrap your screen component
+- Make sure your `route.ts` file uses the `<AetherPage>` component to wrap your screen component, and pass it the `screenConfig` to it

 > ▶ _So, what's the easiest way to add a new universal route to a workspace?_ ▼▼